floatingnahid22/React-Admin-Dashboard-App/README.md

 ```

 4. then create files called App.css and index.css.
-5. then create 2 files in main project called craco.config.js and tailwind.config.js just copy paste it, what it is.
+5. then create 2 files in main project called craco.config.js and tailwind.config.js just copy paste it, what it is in my project.